auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Of course, cooking food allowed our bodies to absorb the nutrients better.
 This hints at what was to come, humans getting more resources from the same amount of food or land when compared to other species.

+What makes humans so unique is our ability to cooperate flexibly in large numbers.
+Other swarm and hive creatures cooperate in large numbers, but they all follow simple rules.
+Humans can learn new rules and collectively change their behaviors.
+The accumulation of knowledge in various subjects and the depths explored lead me to believe we can give a more detailed and accurate answer to the meaning of life than ever before.

 ---

 Returning to Professor Smith's lecture: